VueGWT/vue-gwt/docs-source/book/forms.md

 # Form Input Bindings

+!INCLUDE "dependencies.md"

-## The v-model Directive
+## The `v-model` Directive

 This section is about the `v-model` directive.

-It's important to note that for now in Vue GWT only `JsInterop` properties can be used in `v-model`.
+It's important to note that for now in Vue GWT only `JsInterop` properties can be used directly in `v-model`.
 For example if you have a property `myTodo` of type `Todo` then:
 ```html
 <input v-model="myTodo.text">